ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Hierarchy_review.md

 * Who elected the president of France?
 * What was the first Gilbert and Sullivan opera?
-* Who Clinton defeated?
 * Where is the ENS of Lyon?
-* What did Bob write ? > R3 if weak question word + not 'identity' >> problem or parsing failure ???
 * What actor married John F. Kennedy's sister

 ##### ---